Host an NPHW Event

 En Español

 Celebrate and promote health in your community by hosting your own NPHW event!
-Join the movement to create the Healthiest Nation in One Generation and promote health behavior by bringing your family, friends, co-workers and community members together, virtually or in-person!
+Bring your family, friends, co-workers and community members together, virtually or in person!
 This toolkit includes ideas to get you started and a timeline to help with your planning.

 Event Ideas